 Erythronium 'Sundisc' is a yellow hybrid that has E. tuolumnense and a white Erythronium in its heritage.
-Photo by John Lonsdale.
+Photos by John Lonsdale.

 The next three photos were taken in March 2008 by Mary Gerritsen.
 We found several well flowered populations along steep hills in a river valley in Tuolumne County.

 Erythronium umbilicatum Park & Hardin is native to West Virginia and North Carolina.
 It has spotted leaves and deep gold flowers flushed rusty red.
-The first photo was taken by John Lonsdale.
-The other photos by Alani Davis were taken of a natural population in the Florida panhandle.
+The photos below were taken by Alani Davis were taken of a natural population in the Florida panhandle.

 Erythronium 'White Beauty' is considered a cultivar of Erythronium californicum